duncmc/Laravel-Xtatic/readme.md

 	    return Xtatic::make( $slug );
 	});

-Here we are using a `get` route to deal with GET requests only.
-The first parameter is an array with two member elements.
-The first is a slash `/` which will route requests to the route URL, and the second `(:any)` will divert any single segment URI.
+This route will just respond to GET requests.
+Passing an array containing `/` and `(:any)` ensures that requests to the root URL or any single segment URL will be handled by this route.

 The second parameter is a callback function which accepts the first URI segment as the `$slug` parameter and passes it to the Xtatic class, returning the result.